woXrooX/logger/README.md

 #include "logger.h"

 int main(){
-  //In Case "using namespace woXrooX;" Is Always Here :)
+  // In Case "using namespace woXrooX;" Is Always Here :)
+  // woXrooX::Log is Alias To woXrooX::Logger

   //// Log To File
   //// Currently No Path Setter Method :(